It's all a blur

 This nets us another original pixel value, img(8).
 From the earlier step, we also know the value of img(4), so we can find img(9) in a similar way.
 This process can continue to successively reconstruct additional pixels, although we end up with some gaps.
 For example, following the calculations outlined above, we still don’t know the value of img(0) or img(1).

 These gaps can be resolved with a second pass that moves in the opposite direction in the image buffer.
-That said, instead of going down that path, we can also make the math a bit more orderly with a good-faith tweak to the averaging algorithm.
+That said, instead of going down that path, we can also make the math a bit more tidy with a harmless, good-faith tweak to the averaging algorithm in a way that doesn’t change the nature of the effect.

 Right-aligned moving average